 - = $272.81

 Therefore, the principal repayment in the 18th month will be

 - Principal Repayment in 18th Month= $43.91

-Now let us take the case mentioned in example 2 to illustrate the concept of mortgage formula calculation in excel template.
-The table gives a snapshot of the amortization schedule.
+Now let us take the case mentioned in example 2 to illustrate the concept of mortgage calculation in the excel template.
+The table gives a snapshot of the amortization schedule for a mortgage.

 This has been a guide to Mortgage Formula.
 Here we discuss how to calculate Monthly Mortgage Repayment and outstanding Loan Balance with the practical examples and downloadable excel sheet.
 You can learn more about accounting from the following articles –